This Olive Garden Shrimp Scampi is the best copycat! It's a quick, easy and healthier version of your favourite restaurant dish.

 Ingredients and substitutions

-- Butter – or your favourite butter substitute like margarine or olive oil.
+- Butter – use margarine or olive oil instead.

-- Garlic – freshly minced garlic is best, but jarred minced garlic can be used in a pinch.
+- Garlic – fresh minced garlic is best, but jarred minced garlic will work in a pinch.

-- Heavy cream – you can use half and half or a dairy-free substitute instead, but the sauce won't be as creamy.
+- Heavy cream – you can use half-and-half or dairy-free cream, but it won't be as creamy.

 - Parmesan cheese – nutritional yeast is the best substitute here.

-- Angel hair pasta – use any shaped pasta of your choice like spaghetti or fettucine.
+- Angel hair pasta – use any kind of pasta like spaghetti or fettucine.

-- Asparagus – use another vegetable of your choice like green beans or broccoli florets.
+- Asparagus – green beans or broccoli florets would also be good.

 How to make shrimp scampi